by Walter Trobisch

 The most generous solution was to baptize a polygamist only on his death bed.
 It happened to a Swedish missionary once that such a polygamist did not die but recovered after baptism.
 The church council decided, "Such things must not happen."
 They did not specify whether they referred to the recovery of the polygamist or to his baptism.
 We have made ourselves fools before the world with our policies.
 Let us admit honestly our helplessness first of all.
 We are facing a problem where we just do not know what to do.

 Maybe our mistake is that we want to establish a general law for all cases.
 We want to be like God, knowing what is good and evil and have decided that monogamy is "good" and polygamy "evil" while the Word of God clearly does not say so.
-The Old Testament has no outspoken commandment against polygamy and the New Testament is conspicuously silent about it.
+The Old Testament has no precisely-worded commandment against polygamy and the New Testament is conspicuously silent about it.
 Instead of dealing with polygamy, the Bible has a message for polygamists.

 Therefore let us not deal with an abstract problem.
 Instead let us meet a concrete person.
 Let us meet Omodo.
 Is he a special case?
 Well, every one of us is a "special case" in one way or another.
 There are no two persons exactly alike.
 Still, if we can help in one case like that of Omodo's, we might find the key to deal with many others.
 So, what would I have done?